Is e-bike noise an issue? Quit whining!

 Isn’t it amazing how many different types of analysis you can do, simply using the measurements we did using the hand-held Simcenter SCADAS XS?
 That’s what we call measurement power: maximal testing flexibility using our pocket-size sound and vibration analyzer.

-Click here if you want to know how some of our customers are using the Simcenter SCADAS XS, or watch this on-demand webinar on “Leverage testing performance using a compact test data acquisition system, Simcenter SCADAS XS“.
+Or watch this on-demand webinar on “Leverage testing performance using a compact test data acquisition system, Simcenter SCADAS XS“.